zeeshanakram3/soulsooth/milestones.md

 **Tasks:**

 1. **User Authentication:** ✅
-    - Already implemented with Clerk ✅
+    -Already implemented with Clerk ✅
-    - Login/signup pages already available at /login and /signup ✅
-    - Protected routes and API endpoints already secured with auth middleware ✅
+    -Login/signup pages already available at /login and /signup ✅ -Protected routes and API endpoints already secured with auth middleware ✅

 2. **Frontend - User Dashboard:** ✅
     - Create a new route `app/dashboard` for the user dashboard ✅